Canadian Mental Health Association: Creation

 The Canadian Mental Health Association originally started as the Canadian National Committee for Mental Hygiene (CNCMH) in response to the hundreds of soldiers returning from World War I experiencing mental illness.
-Veterans' were placed in prisons and asylums and Dr. Clarence M. Hincks noticed the lack of support, doctors and treatment inside these institutions, thus creating the need to change.
-Hincks, unsure how to proceed, partnered with Clifford W. Beers who had experience in the National Committee of Mental Hygiene in the United States to being mental hygiene to Canada.
+Veterans were placed in prisons and asylums and Clarence M. Hincks noticed the lack of support, doctors and treatment inside these institutions, thus creating the need to change.
+Hincks, unsure how to proceed, partnered with Clifford W. Beers who had experience in the National Committee of Mental Hygiene in the United States to bring mental hygiene to Canada.

 The first official meeting of the CNCMH was held in Ottawa on April 26, 1918.
-A provisional constitution was adopted, Dr C.F.
-Martin, Professor of Medicine at McGill University, was elected President, Dr Charles Kirk Clarke was appointed Medical Director, and Dr. C.M.
+A provisional constitution was adopted, C.F.
+Martin, Professor of Medicine at McGill University, was elected President, Charles Kirk Clarke was appointed Medical Director, and C.M.
 Hincks was appointed Associate Medical Director and Secretary.

 The meeting aimed to devise a plan to best assist those already in need as well as to establish preventative measures in the future.
 This included objectives like a psychiatric and mental examinations of recruits, insuring adequate facilities for diagnosis and proper treatment for soldiers returning suffering from a mental disability or disease, and prevention of mental disease and deficiency.

 Hincks then worked on finding doctors, creating a Board of Directors, and gaining donors to build his committee.
 With an importance of having a team of approved medical professions, Hincks discovered C.K.
 Clarke, Dean of Medicine and Professor of Psychiatry at the University of Toronto, and the medical faculty of McGill.
-Hincks selected 18 members for his Board of Directors, including well known names like Lord Shaughnessy, President of the CPR; Richard B. Angus, Montreal financier and philanthropist; Dr. C.F.
+Hincks selected 18 members for his Board of Directors, including well known names like Lord Shaughnessy, President of the CPR; Richard B. Angus, Montreal financier and philanthropist; C.F.
 Martin, Professor of Medicine, McGill University; Sir Vincent Meredith, President, Bank of Montreal; and F.W.
 Molson, President of Molson's Brewery.

 Hincks utilized co-founder Clifford W. Beers personal experience in mental health as a tool to share during "drawing-room meetings", or afternoon teas with influential women in order to gain the support of their wealthy friends.
 The strategy was extended to homes of friends in Quebec City, Montreal and Ottawa, and it proved successful by recruiting an impressive list of potential members and donors.